Dominik-97/curriculum-vitae/index.md

 ### Domain knowledge

-- Listed are the fields I worked in, and I consider myself to grasp a solid understanding of the underlying concepts:
+- Listed are the fields I worked in, and grasped a solid understanding of the underlying concepts:
   - telecommunications,
   - financial products such as investment products, insurance products, loans,
   - human resources,
   - banking,
   - corporate law,
-  - basic knowledge of accounting.
+  - accounting.

 ### Soft Skills